Property is often described as a "bundle" of rights and obligations. We can unbundle these rights into 8 classes.

 Pay with labour

-Holders have an duty to provide non-monetary benefits (mental & physical labour) that will benefit the company or property eg Sweat equity
+Holders have a duty to provide non-monetary benefits (mental and physical labour) that will benefit the company or property, eg sweat equity.

 Appears in